nusmodifications/nusmods/api/graphql/README.md

 The third is an authentication server, which authorizes clients to talk to the hasura instance.
 (WIP)

-The hasura admin interface is available on http://localhost:8080.
-The password for it is "development", which you can change via the `.env` file.
+The hasura admin interface is available on http://localhost:8082/graphql/console.
+The password for it is "development" in development mode.

 You may use the GraphiQL interface to explore the GraphQL schema and make requests to view the data.